Losant/losant-docs/docs/university/course-six-workshop.md

 ![Run Exec Settings](/images/university/course-six-workshop/run-exec-settings.png)

-We will need two nodes to do get storage.
+We will need use two Run Executable nodes to do get the storage information we need.
 From the command we saw earlier, we only care about two values in the first line.
 The first line represents `/dev/root` which is the primary drive on the Pi.
 Then, from that first line, we need to grab the amount of storage used and the total amount available.
 We can create two commands to only grab those values.

 ![df unix command](/images/university/course-six-workshop/df-annotated.png)